OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:

   - 27002 control 8.25 Secure development lifecycle.
 Gap: covers this control fully, with said particularity, but lack of detail - the 8.25 Control description in 27002(2022) is one page, whereas secure software development is a large and complex topic - see below for further references
-  - ISO/IEC 27115 (Cybersecurity evaluation of complex systems).
-TODO: Eloborate and specify Gap (Requires access to ISO document).
+  - ISO/IEC 27115 (Cybersecurity evaluation of complex systems)
   - See [OpenCRE on secure software development processes](https://www.opencre.org/cre/616-305) with notable links to NIST SSDF and OWASP SAMM.
 Gap: covers this control fully, with said particularity

 - **#DEVPROGRAM** (management).
 Having a development program for AI.
 Apply general (not just security-oriented) software engineering best practices to AI development.